WeblateOrg/weblate/docs/devel/integration.rst

 strings not present in the :ref:`component-template`, and not in actual translations.
 It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
-If you want to do this, please install :ref:`addon-weblate.cleanup.generic` addon which will handle the cleanup according to your requirements.
+If you want to do this, please install :ref:`addon-weblate.cleanup.generic` add-on which will handle the cleanup according to your requirements.

-Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it yourself using :guilabel:`Update source strings` :ref:`upload-method` or using :ref:`addon-weblate.gettext.msgmerge` addon.
+Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it yourself using :guilabel:`Update source strings` :ref:`upload-method` or using :ref:`addon-weblate.gettext.msgmerge` add-on.

 .. seealso::